 Who Was Emanuel Swedenborg?

 Emanuel Swedenborg (1688 – 1772) was a Swedish scientist, philosopher, theologian, revelator, and Christian mystic.
 He is best known for his book on the afterlife, Heaven and Hell (1758).
 Swedenborg had a prolific career as an inventor and scientist.
 In 1741, at the age of 53, he entered into a spiritual phase in which he began to experience dreams and visions, beginning on Easter weekend of April 6, 1744.
-This culminated in a ‘spiritual awakening’, in which he received revelation that he was appointed by the Lord to write a heavenly New Church Doctrine to reform Christianity.
+This culminated in a “spiritual awakening,” in which he received revelation that he was appointed by the Lord to write a heavenly New Church Doctrine to reform Christianity.
 According to the New Church Doctrine the Lord had opened Swedenborg’s spiritual eyes, so that from then on he could freely visit heaven and hell, and talk with angels, demons and other spirits.
-Swedenborg is also considered to be one of the most intelligent human beings to ever live.
+Swedenborg’s spiritual experiences lasted for 29 years until his death at age 84.
+Along with his remarkable spiritual and scientific accomplishments, Swedenborg is considered to be one of the most intelligent human beings to ever live.

 “The most remarkable step in the religious history of recent ages is that made by the genius of Swedenborg.”